ViCA: Efficient Multimodal LLMs with Vision-Only Cross-Attention: Introduction

-To mitigate this cost, recent work has largely focused on pruning-based acceleration, which dynamically remove visually less important tokens or computational units during inference~\citep{ zhang2024sparsevlm, shang2025llava-prumerge, chen2024LLaVolta, lin2025VTW}.
-However, such approaches retain the self-attention-based architecture and suffer from two fundamental limitations.
-First, they rely on elaborate importance estimation mechanisms that prove highly sensitive to input visual redundancy, positional effects, and cross-layer attention variability, making pruning decisions unstable and error-prone~\cite{kim2025training, wen2025stop}.
-Second, pruning incurs extra system overhead (e.g., full attention map computation, per-layer decisions, dynamic selection and reordering), which leads to highly nonlinear latency behavior and causes practical speedups to fall far short of theoretical FLOPs reductions~\cite{wen-etal-2025-token}.~\footnote{These overheads are dominated by non-arithmetic GPU costs (e.g., kernel launches, gather/scatter operations, buffering and synchronization)~\cite{fernandez-etal-2023-framework}.
-Even small token-count changes can disrupt kernel grids, FlashAttention tiling and bandwidth, often worsened by GPU tail effect~\cite{eliopoulos2025pruning}.}
+To mitigate this cost, recent work has focused on pruning-based acceleration, including token-level methods that remove less important visual tokens~\citep{zhang2024sparsevlm, shang2025llava-prumerge} and operation-level methods that skip vision-related operations~\citep{lin2025VTW, wu2026hidrop}.
+However, most such approaches still operate within the unified self-attention architecture and face two practical limitations.
+First, many rely on input-dependent importance estimation, which can be sensitive to visual redundancy, positional effects, and cross-layer attention variability, making pruning decisions unstable~\citep{kim2025training, wen2025stop}.
+Second, pruning incurs extra system overhead (e.g., importance scoring, selection and reordering), leading to nonlinear latency behavior and causing practical speedups to fall short of theoretical FLOPs reductions~\citep{wen-etal-2025-token}\footnote{These overheads are dominated by non-arithmetic GPU costs (e.g., kernel launches, gather/scatter, buffering and synchronization)~\citep{fernandez-etal-2023-framework}.
+Even small token-count changes can disrupt kernel grids and FlashAttention tiling, often worsened by GPU tail effect~\citep{eliopoulos2025pruning}.}.

-Prior studies have suggested substantial redundancy in visual computation: Visual attention is largely local~\cite{zhang2024treat, li2025redundancylens}.
-Only a small fraction of FFN channels significantly affects performance~\cite{yuan2025shortv, fan2025visipruner}, and even in training-free settings, freezing visual updates in certain layers incurs minimal accuracy loss~\cite{yuan2025shortv}.
-These observations motivate us towards a more fundamental question: \emph{do we truly need to apply sophisticated pruning techniques based on the unified self-attention-based architecture, or is the architecture itself over-engineered for multimodal fusion?}
+Meanwhile, prior studies have revealed substantial redundancy in vision-side computation: visual attention is largely local~\citep{zhang2024treat, li2025redundancylens}, only a small fraction of FFN channels significantly affects performance~\citep{yuan2025shortv, fan2025visipruner}, and freezing visual updates in certain layers incurs minimal accuracy loss even without training~\citep{yuan2025shortv}.
+These observations raise a more structural question: \emph{are repeated visual-token write operations necessary in unified self-attention MLLMs, or can they be removed through architectural operation pruning?}